momonala/flight-calendar-updater/README.md

 # Flight Calendar Updater

 A Python tool that automatically fetches flight details and keeps your Google Calendar updated with comprehensive flight information from a Google Sheets tracker.
+Can run as a cron service with `scheduler.py` and `install/projects_flight_calendar_updater.service`

 ## Features